Economy showing few signs of recovery - BoE's King

 The government is trying to support the economy with schemes aimed at getting credit to companies flowing, but pressure is mounting for money to be spent directly on infrastructure projects despite its pledge to erase the huge budget deficit.

-Manufacturers got a lift in May when a holiday was postponed to June to mark Queen Elizabeth's 60 years on the throne, a move which then boosted retail sales in June, but the country still looks set for a third quarter of recession.
+Manufacturers got a lift in May when a holiday was postponed to June to mark the Queen's 60 years on the throne, a move which then boosted retail sales in June, but the country still looks set for a third quarter of recession.

 "The economy has basically been flat for two years and doesn't show a great deal of signs of impending recovery," King said in a BBC radio interview conducted late on Monday.